JohannesLN/Obstruction-Angle-Tool/README.md

 Output: A point at each midpoint of the windows.
 These points' attribute table includes a column (OA) with the obstruction angle values, and other columns with information: Distance (from window to obstruction), grid_code (height of obstruction), Z_Mean (height of window midpoint), coordinates, and the search direction used.
 If the tool is run with multiple windows as input data, it will merge the output to one layer.

-Image of a simplified workflow of the tool can be found in the "Workflow-ObstructionAngle.jpg" file.
+Image of the tools activity UML-diagram can be found in the "activity_uml_oa" file.

 More details about the entire project can be found in:
 Nyborg, J.L., 2022: Geometric Comparison of 3D City Models for Daylight Simulations.
 MSc thesis, Department of Physical Geography and Ecosystem Science, Lund University